derpcfreak/P.E.T.E.R./bindmounts/README.md

 The file `data.tar.gz` contains everything needed in the `/data` folder on the host except `tuxfiles/ubuntu-24.04.2-live-server-amd64.iso` and `winfiles/0000-cloud-init/Win11_25H2_English_x64.iso`.

+You have to download `ubuntu-24.04.2-live-server-amd64.iso` from the [old releases](https://old-releases.ubuntu.com/releases/24.04/ubuntu-24.04.2-live-server-amd64.iso) page of Ubuntu.
-You have to download `ubuntu-24.04.2-live-server-amd64.iso` and `Win11_25H2_English_x64.iso` by yourself and place them in the following location on the host:
+You have to download `Win11_25H2_English_x64.iso` by yourself from [Microsofts Windows Download Page](https://www.microsoft.com/en-us/software-download/windows11) or provide your own file.

 ```
 /data/tuxfiles/ubuntu-24.04.2-live-server-amd64.iso